rkp8/ParkingApp/README.md

     -Should allow admins to see all pending issues and resolve them:

     -Implement Reserve a spot (check mark), Cancel a reservation (x mark) and Report issue with a spot (! mark) features.
-All should update Firebase db accordingly
+     All should update Firebase db accordingly.

 <br>